-Here’s the good news: recent figures from Statistics Canada show that roughly 64% of impaired-driving files in provincial courts now end without a conviction.
+Here’s the good news: recent figures from Statistics Canada show that approximately 60-62% of impaired-driving cases in Ontario end without a conviction.
 In other words, the odds of winning a DUI case in Ontario are better than a coin flip – provided you and your lawyer know where the Crown’s case can crack.

 Below, we show you where those weak links usually hide and how the right defence strategy can turn today’s favourable statistics into your personal win.